Akhigbe-E/kunly/README.md

 # Kunly
-A slack bot built with Go lang for trouble making purposes 😂
+A slack bot built with Go for trouble making purposes 😂